agustus9/Cloud-Security-Portfolio/README.md

 # Summary

-This portfolio showcases my understanding and progress across the six key domains of Cloud Security & IAM.
-Each section highlights core concepts, best practices, and strategies for securing cloud environments.
+This portfolio showcases my understanding of Cloud Security & IAM and protecting cloud environments, and managing user access effectively.
+Cloud Security involves implementing measures such as encryption, firewalls, and monitoring to safeguard data and resources in the cloud.
+Identity and Access Management (IAM) ensures that the right individuals have secure access to the appropriate resources, using tools like multi-factor authentication, role-based access control, and user policies.
+Together, they form the foundation for secure, compliant, and efficient cloud operations.

 ---